Lot in Islam

-Lut ibn Haran (لوط, /ar/) is a prophet and messenger of God who was mentioned in the Qur'an.
+Lut (لوط, /ar/) is a prophet and messenger of God who was mentioned in the Quran.
 According to Islamic tradition, Lut was born to Haran and spent his younger years in Ur, later migrating to Canaan with his uncle Abraham.
 He was sent to the cities of Sodom and Gomorrah as a prophet, and was commanded to preach to their inhabitants on monotheism.

-Though Lut was not born among the people he'd been sent to preach to, the people of Sodom are still regarded as his "brethren" (إِخْوَٰن) in the Qur'an.
-Like the Biblical narrative, the Qur'an states that Lut's messages were ignored by the inhabitants of the cities, and Sodom and Gomorrah were subsequently destroyed.
+Though Lut was not born among the people he'd been sent to preach to, the people of Sodom are still regarded as his "brethren" (إِخْوَٰن) in the Quran.
+Like the Biblical narrative, the Quran states that Lut's messages were ignored by the inhabitants of the cities, and Sodom and Gomorrah were subsequently destroyed.
 The destruction of the cities is traditionally presented as a warning against homosexuality in Islam as well as other things.

-While the Qur'an does not elaborate upon Lut's later life, Islam holds that all prophets were examples of moral and spiritual 'righteousness'.
+While the Quran does not elaborate upon Lut's later life, Islam holds that all prophets were examples of moral and spiritual 'righteousness'.